The Connection Between Brainwaves and Meditation

 Brain waves are measured in cycles per second, known as Hertz or Hz for short.
 When the number of Hz is lower, that means that the brain activity happening is slower.

-When they first started to identify different types of brainwaves in the 1930s and 1940s, they found 4 types:
+When they first started to identify different types of brainwaves in the 1930s and 1940s, they found four types:

 Now, scientists have added more common brain waves to the list, but one that is most important to personal actualization is:

-- Gamma brain waves (39-100 hz) occur during higher mental activity and consolidation of information
+- Gamma waves (38-80 Hz) occur during higher mental activity and the consolidation of information.

 One interesting study showed that advanced Tibetan meditators produce higher levels of Gamma waves than non-meditators — even after they spent the same amount of time meditating.